 Franco E. Santos is an adjunct professor of psychology and undergraduate advisor at Mount Saint Mary’s University (formerly Mount Saint Mary’s College) in West Los Angeles.
 Prior to teaching at Mount Saint Mary’s University, Franco taught undergraduate psychology courses at DeVry University in Sherman Oaks, California.

 Franco “Frank” Espeleta Santos, M.A. received his Bachelor of Arts Degree in Psychology from California State University, Northridge (CSUN).
 He received his Master of Arts degree in Psychology with emphasis in Marriage and Family Therapy (MFT) from Phillips Graduate Institute in Encino, California.
-Franco is currently working on his doctorate in educational leadership (Ed.D.) at California State University, Northridge (CSUN).
+Franco is currently working on and is a doctoral candidate in Educational Leadership and Policy Studies at California State University, Northridge (CSUN).

-Courses that Franco has taught/is currently teaching include (read what students say: student course evaluations):
+Courses that Franco has taught/is currently teaching include (read what students say):

 - Abnormal Psychology: the course explores mental health concepts, principles of psychopathology, and related treatment techniques; it surveys the various forms of abnormal behavior, covering their features, potential causes, and most effective treatments.